-eve-napalm
+eve-napalm (optional)

 - A Docker for scripting and automation in EVE labs.
-NAPALM is a Python library which aims to solve this by providing a unified API across network devices from various vendors.
+NAPALM is a Python library which aims to solve this by providing a unified API across network devices from various vendors. (newer EVE version this docker is eliminated) included in the server-gui docker)

 - Telnet console

 - DHCP or Static IP address

-eve-ansible
+eve-ansible (optional)

 - A Docker for scripting and automation in EVE labs.
-Ansible is software that automates software provisioning, configuration management, and application deployment. - Telnet console eve-firefox
+Ansible is software that automates software provisioning, configuration management, and application deployment. (newer EVE version this docker is eliminated) included in the server-gui docker)

+- Telnet console

-DHCP or Static IP address
+- DHCP or Static IP address